POSTS TAGGED: Sony Xperia Tablet Z

 Not too long ago, we talked about how Sony was continuing its AOSP efforts on the Sony Xperia Tablet Z. Now, we have given the device its place in our forums.
 For the uninitiated, the Xperia Tablet Z is Sony’s most recent flagship tablet.
 It features a 10.1″ 1920×1200 LCD, equating to approximately 224 ppi.
 The high resolution panel is backed by a 1.5 GHz quad-core Qualcomm Snapdragon APQ8064 processor and 2 GB of RAM.
 It also features a 6000 mAh battery to help keep the device powered all day.

-Posted May 20, 2013 By: Jimmy McGee
+Posted May 20, 2013 at 09:00 am by Jimmy McGee

 Sony continues its AOSP initiative by releasing it on the Sony Xperia Tablet Z. That and more are covered by Jordan, as he reviews all the important stories from this week.
 Included in this week’s news is a tutorial on using HttpClient to upload and download with your App.
 And in related news, there is an article on how to promote your app.